AdobeDocs/experience-platform.en/help/profile/troubleshooting.md

 Real-time Customer Profile maintains its own data store (referred to as the "Profile store"), separate from the Data Lake that contains other ingested Platform data.

-### If I have already ingested data into Platform, can I convert it into Profile data?
+### If I have already ingested data into Platform, can I make it available in the Profile store?

-If data has been ingested into a non-Profile dataset, it cannot be directly converted into Profile data.
-While you can configure an existing dataset to be enabled for Profile, any data that was ingested prior to that configuration will still not appear in the Profile store.
+If data has been ingested into a non-Profile dataset, you must re-ingest that data into a Profile-enabled dataset in order to make it available in the Profile store.
+It is possible to enable an existing dataset for Profile, however any data that was ingested prior to that configuration will still not appear in the Profile store.

 If you wish to add previously ingested data to the Profile store, follow the [dataset configuration tutorial](./tutorials/dataset-configuration.md) to create a new dataset or convert an existing dataset to be enabled for Profile, and then re-ingest the desired data into that dataset.